 Once the paramedics arrive, tell them as much as you know about what drugs the person was using.
-For many of you, hiding your stuff before anyone comes (especially anything that might have residue like cookers, cottons, empty bags, etc.) is standard practice.
+For many of you, hiding/getting rid of your stuff before anyone comes (especially anything that might have residue like cookers, cottons, empty bags, etc.) is standard practice.
 Be calm and respectful, let them do their job.
-If the cops come too, remain calm, don’t have an attitude and be as honest as you can without getting yourself into trouble.
+If law enforcement come too, remain calm, and be as honest as you can.

 If you're afraid of the cops, absolutely cannot stay and no one else is around…